 - Brown leaf edges (fertilizer burn)

-Important: Never fertilize in fall or winter when the plant is dormant.
-And skip the feeding if your plant is stressed or recovering from a problem.
+Never feed in fall or winter while the plant is dormant, and skip it entirely if your Pilea is stressed or recovering from a problem — the last thing struggling roots need is a dose of salts.

 My Real Experience: From 5 Leaves to 6 New Plants